- Featured in:

 Cons

-- The focus on your work history highlights work gaps or constant job changes.
+- You frequently change jobs.
+The focus on your work history highlights work gaps or constant job changes.

 Writing a resume can be pretty overwhelming.
 However, you can build a professional and powerful resume in no time with a preformatted resume template.